University of Michigan Students // Art in Public Spaces

-The Ypsilanti District Library youth have created a light-filled, human-powered dragon that will lead the Kerrytown Luminary Processional.
+The Ypsilanti District Library youth have created a light-filled, human-powered dragon that GLOWheads will lead in the Kerrytown Luminary Processional.
 Transportation provided by our sponsors Netscout.

 Ann Arbor Art Center

-A giant jitterbug will coming from the Ann Arbor Art Center’s community drop-in workshop Sunday April 7 from 12-3.
-Then jump on over to jitterbug at FestiFools from 4-5.
+A giant jitterbug will coming from the Ann Arbor Art Center’s community drop-in workshop Sunday April 5 from 12-3.
+Then jump on over to jitterbug at FestiFOOLs from 4-5.

 University of Michigan’s favorite guerilla art group, D/ART, is at it again this year but instead of bubble wrap, they will be creating an interactive installation.

-For the third year, Karma Dance, a local troupe of belly dancers will be performing in illuminated costumes throughout the evening at FOOLmoon and with their finger symbols and colorful costumes at FestiFOOLs.
+For the fourth year, Karma Dance, a local troupe of belly dancers will be performing in illuminated costumes throughout the evening at FOOLmoon and with their finger symbols and colorful costumes at FestiFOOLs.

 Olivia Rae is a Detroit-based creative and community organizer.
 Deeply influenced by the textures, landscapes, and patterns of her upbringing in the Southwest, as well as, her Russian and African heritage; her work focuses predominately in black and white for its stability, intensity, and honesty.
 Olivia has always been moved to create and has cultivated an obsessive style of line making and pattern working that emphasizes the delicate beauty and balance of the human hand.
 Her work tends to focus on the contrast of black and white; busy and still; quiet and loud.
 Things are more than they appear at first glance.
 Everything is ephemeral.